CyVerse-learning-materials/dnasubway_guide/step5.rst

         bacteria (16S), and fungi (ITS)

-  3. Under 'Select Sequence Source' select a sequence buy uploading either a FASTA file or AB1 sanger sequencing tracefile; pasting in a sequence in FASTA format, or selecting and importing a trace file from DNALC.
+  3. Under 'Select Sequence Source' select a sequence buy uploading either a FASTA file or AB1 Sanger sequencing tracefile; pasting in a sequence in FASTA format, or selecting and importing a trace file from DNALC.
 If you do not have a file, you may select any of the available sample sequences.